FAQ’s about Eligibility and Applying for Financial Aid

 Do I have to reapply for financial aid every year?

 Yes.
 Dominican College’s Policy requests every student to apply for financial aid (FAFSA) every academic year.
-If your financial circumstances change, you may get more or less aid.
 After your first year you can apply for a “Renewal Application” which contains preprinted information from the previous year’s FAFSA.
 Note that your eligibility for financial aid may change significantly, especially if you have a different number of family members in college.
 Renewal of your financial aid package also depends on your making satisfactory academic progress toward a degree, such as earning a minimum number of credits and achieving a minimum GPA.

 How do I apply for a Pell Grant and other types of need-based aid?